 I have a few machines listed here… The first three are very comparable in terms of features.
 The Janomes are more expensive, but are more durable.
 I think it’s fair to say that the Brother will last 5-7 years, while the Janomes could last 10+ years.

-- Brother CS6000i.
-A very well priced machine with lots of features, and good for kids because it has speed control.
-I own six of these that I use for my youth sewing programs.
-They are not as durable as the Janomes (especially with kids use), and they can’t handle very thick fabric that is as thick as the Janomes, but they are a good value overall.
-For most basic garment sewing it’s a good choice.
+- Brother CS6000i, CS7000i or XR9550.
+All very well priced machines with lots of features, and good for kids (and grown ups!) because they have speed control.
+I own six of the Brother CS6000i that I use for my youth sewing programs.
+They are not as durable as the Janomes (especially with kids use), and they can’t handle thick fabric as smoothly as the Janomes, but they are a good value overall.
+For most basic garment sewing these are a good choice for the money.

-- Janome MOD30.
+- Janome DC1050.
 Similar to the model I use in my studio, only computerized.
-I haven’t used this exact machine yet, but it is comparable in features.
+A little more durable than comparable Brother models, hene the higher price.

 - Sew Me!
 Sewing Basics.
 I’ve has a few students use this book and really like it.
 Nice pictures, fairly easy to follow.